CAMO-NET-LIV/MIMER/README.md

 # amrabxlookup

 <!-- badges: start -->
-The goal of amrabxlookup is to find matching antibiotics in AMR dataset using fuzyy string matching.
+The goal of amrabxlookup is to find matching antibiotics in AMR dataset using fuzzy string matching.
 <!-- badges: end -->

 ## Usage